bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 5. Github code repository: `<Create a Github Project>`
 6. Github Project/Trello Board: `<Post your link to your Kanban board>`
+7. Create a Slack DM Group with your partner, TL, and Instructor and say "hi!"

 ## Part 1: Brainstorming